Our method

 Path · Mini-entrepreneur

-Websites, apps, AI tools — your child turns ideas into products people can actually use.
-They think about use, design, and launch — not just code.
+Websites, apps, AI tools.
+Your child turns ideas into products people can actually use.
+They think about use, design, and launch.
+Not just code.

 Some numbers